ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 1. Navigate to [Mobile Dashboard](https://console.bluemix.net/developer/mobile/dashboard) to create your `App` from pre-defined `Starter Kits`.
 2. Click on **Starter Kits** and scroll down to select **Basic** Starter Kit.
     ![](images/solution6/mobile_dashboard.png)
-3. Enter a app name which will also be the Xcode project and app name.
+3. Enter an app name which will also be the Xcode project and app name.
 4. Select `iOS-Swift` as your language and check the mobile services on the right pane.
     ![](images/solution6/create_new_project.png)
 5. Click on **Create** to scaffold an iOS Swift App.